Auto-Enrolment Retirement Savings Scheme

 What happens to savings if an employee opts out?

-Contributions that are not refunded, including those made by an employer and the Government, stay in the savings pot and will continue to be invested.
+Contributions that are not refunded, including those made by employers and the Government, remain in the savings pot and will continue to be invested.

-If an employee stops working or moves abroad at any time before retirement, they will stay enrolled, but they will not make additional contributions.
+If an employee stops working or relocates abroad at any time before retirement, they will remain enrolled, but will not be required to make additional contributions.
 The existing savings will continue to be invested.
 This means an employee can still access a pension pot at retirement.

 The auto-enrolment pot will not be guaranteed by the State.
-This is the same as any other pension or savings plan.
+This is similar to any other pension or savings plan.

 Automatic re-enrolment after 2 years